handshake-org/hnsd/README.md

 # hnsd

-SPV resolver daemon for the [Handshake][hsk] network.
+SPV resolver daemon for the [Handshake][hns] network.
 Written in C for speed/size/embedability.

 ## Architecture